Header

 Prog Reviewer

 As a bonus, the band offer us a 14-minute synthesizer improv in the vein of Klaus Schulze and Tangerine Dream.
-I'm afraid I never fell for this kind of music, so in my view this is 14 minutes wasted.
+I'm afraid I never fell for this kind of music, so in my view these are 14 minutes wasted.

 Final verdict: A mixed bag.
-Let's give it three and half stars, since they tried hard, and the good tunes (particularly tracks 3 and 4) are really worth it.
+Let's give it three and half stars, since they tried hard, and the good tunes (particularly tracks 3 and 4) deserve it.

 fuxi | 3/5 |